davidbauer/random-text/README.md

 - "David" entered via input field
 - "average" randomly picked from an array of adjectives
 - "programmer" randomly picked from an array of nouns
+- Any number of text elements can be inserted randomly

 Open index.php and...
 - enter the specs of your MySql database